aishwaryashetty123/Machine-Learning/README.md

 # Machine-Learning

-This repository contains python and R codes for machine learning algorithms.
+This repository contains python and R codes for various machine learning algorithms.